 In this post, we recap the top moments, quotes, and topics from this year’s virtual sessions.

 SecurityMetrics Summit Live Keynote

-Our keynote is led by CEO Brad Caldwell, VP of Technology JB Bartholomew, and features VP of Forensics Dave Ellis, SIEM Operations Director Matt “Heff” Hefflefinger, Senior Director of Penetration Testing Chad Horton, and Director of Assessments Matt Halbleib.
+Our keynote is led by CEO Brad Caldwell and JB Bartholomew, VP of Technology, and features VP of Forensics Dave Ellis, SIEM Operations Director Matt “Heff” Hefflefinger, Senior Director of Penetration Testing Chad Horton, and Director of Assessments Matt Halbleib.

 “Twenty years ago I experienced my own data breach.
 It was painful, it was awful, and I never wanted to experience it again.
 So I created SecurityMetrics to protect businesses from the same pain,” says CEO Brad Caldwell.